Give the Colony a Break: Puerto Rico’s Devastating Disaster Story

 0

-The poor disaster relief response to Puerto Rico has rightfully attracted national attention, but the many explanations about the failures to alleviate the suffering fail to address the main reason: Puerto Rico is a colony.
+The poor disaster relief response to Puerto Rico has rightfully attracted national attention.
+Still, the many explanations about the failures to alleviate the suffering fail to address the main reason: Puerto Rico is a colony.

-This means the island, now classified as a commonwealth, is free to be financially and politically victimized by U.S. corporations and investment opportunists, as well as international banking institutions, such as the International Monetary Fund and World Bank.
+This means the island, now classified as a commonwealth, is free to be financially and politically victimized by U.S. corporations, investment opportunists, and international banking institutions, such as the International Monetary Fund and World Bank.

-And while FEMA, the Coast Guard and military have responded to the destruction caused by Hurricane Maria, the aid is not reaching the island’s citizens because of legitimate logistical limitations: blocked roads and seaports, lack of land transportation, and no electricity and water.
+While FEMA, the Coast Guard, and the military have responded to Hurricane Maria’s destruction, the aid is not reaching the island’s citizens because of legitimate logistical limitations: blocked roads and seaports, lack of land transportation, and no electricity and water.

-For example, one of the main reasons for the slow arrival of relief supplies is due to the Jones Act.
+For example, one of the main reasons for the slow arrival of relief supplies is the Jones Act.
 This Act protects the U.S.-based shipping industry at the expense of the island by diverting all shipping to a U.S. port.
-This artificially raises prices for imported goods in Puerto Rico, but also acts as an impediment when it is time for immediate disaster release.
+This artificially raises prices for imported goods in Puerto Rico but also acts as an impediment when it is time for immediate disaster release.

 In the worse case scenario, skeptics can say that one reason for the Administration’s poor relief response is that the island is largely Democratic and that it has no Congressional representation.